 Steam Mills Primary School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
-The Governors and staff fully recognise the contribution it makes to safeguarding children, adhering to Keeping Children Safe in Education (September 2016) and Working Together to Safeguard Children (2015).
-The school recognises that all staff, including volunteers, have a full and active part to play in protecting our pupils from harm.
+The Governors and staff fully recognise that safeguarding and promoting the welfare of children is everyone's responsibility, adhering to Keeping Children Safe in Education (September 2018) and Working Together to Safeguard Children (2018).

-All staff and Governors believe that our school should provide a caring, positive safe and stimulating environment which promotes the social, physical, emotional and moral development of the individual child both in school, on trips and during the extended day.
+All staff and Governors believe that our school should provide a child-centred caring, positive safe and stimulating environment which promotes the social, physical, emotional and moral development of the individual child both in school, on trips, during the extended day and in the community.